Neural Empirical Bayes: Acknowledgement

 \section{Acknowledgement}

 This work was supported by the Canadian Institute for Advanced Research, the Gatsby Charitable Foundation, and the National Science Foundation through grant IIS-1718991.
-We especially thank Bruno Olshausen and Eero Simoncelli for discussions.
+We especially thank Bruno Olshausen, Eero Simoncelli, and Francis Bach for discussions.